Informatievlaanderen/VSDS-LDESServer4J/README.md

 - `ldes-server-port-fetch-rest` which allows to retrieve fragments via HTTP
 - `ldes-fragmentisers` which support different types of fragmentations

-The modules `ldes-server-infra-mongo`, `ldes-server-port-ingestion-rest` and `ldes-server-port-fetch-rest` are built so that they can be replaced by other implementations without the need for code changes in ldes-server-domain.
+The modules `ldes-server-infra-mongo` is built so that it can be replaced by other implementations without the need for code changes in ldes-server-domain.

 ## How To Run